World Athletics: Governance

 World Athletics is headed by a president.
-The World Athletics Council has a total of 26 elected members, comprising one president, four vice-presidents (one senior), the presidents of the six area associations, two members of the Athletes' Commission and 13 Council members.
+The World Athletics Council has a total of 26 elected members, comprising one president, four vice-presidents (one senior), the presidents of the six area associations, two members of the Athletes' Commission, and 13 Council members.
 Each member of the Council is elected for a four-year period by the World Athletics Congress, a biennial gathering of athletics officials that consists of the Council, Honorary Members, and up to three delegates from each of the national member federations.
 Chairpersons and members of Committees, which manage specialist portfolios, are also elected by the Congress.
 There are four committees: the Cross Country Committee, the Race Walking Committee, the Technical Committee, and the Women's Committee.
 A further three committees were launched in 2019: Development, Governance and Competitions.
 The governance structure is outlined in the World Athletics Constitution, which may be amended by the Congress.

 The World Athletics Council appoints a chief executive officer (CEO), who is focused on improving the coverage of the sport and the organisation's commercial interests.
 This role was created and merged with the General Secretary role that had existed previously.
 British former athlete and businessman Jon Ridgeon was appointed to the role in December 2018.
 Olivier Gers was the first person to officially hold the position in 2016, succeeding the interim CEO/General Secretary Jean Gracia.

 In order to give active athletes a voice in the governance of the sport, World Athletics created the Athletes' Commission.
 Athletes are elected to the commission by other athletes, typically held at the Congress attached to the World Athletics Championships.
 The commission chairperson and one other athlete of the opposite sex are given voting rights on the Council.
 The last election was held in October 2019 at the 2019 World Athletics Championships.

-Following doping and corruption issues, a Code of Ethics was agreed in 2013 and an Ethics Commission was appointed in 2014.
+Following doping and corruption issues, a Code of Ethics was agreed upon in 2013 and an Ethics Commission was appointed in 2014.
 The Council appoints the chairperson from the elected members, and in turn, the chairperson appoints a deputy chair.
 The Ethics Board's scope was limited in 2017 with the creation of the independent Athletics Integrity Unit, headed by Australia's Brett Clothier, to oversee ethical issues and complaints at arm's length.

 The International Athletics Foundation is a charity closely associated with World Athletics that engages in projects and programmes to develop the sport.
 Albert II, Prince of Monaco is the Honorary President and the role of IAF President is held by the World Athletics President.
 A World Athletics Heritage department was created in 2018 to maintain historic artifacts and display them through a physical gallery in Monaco, a virtual online gallery, and a traveling exhibition.
 The department also issues World Athletics Heritage Plaques to commemorate locations of historic interest to the sport.